-2.3.2 RMS
+2.3.6 RMS

-RMS is an application availability manager that ensures the availability of both hardware and software resources in a cluster.
+RMS is an application availability manager that ensures the availability of both hardware and software resources in a cluster with configuration of 2 or more nodes.
 This is accomplished through redundancy and through the ability to fail over monitored resources to surviving nodes.